psychopy/psychopy/docs/source/general/timing/reducingFrameDrops.rst

 Reducing dropped frames
 --------------------------

 There are many things that can affect the speed at which drawing is achieved on your computer.
 These include, but are probably not limited to; your graphics card, CPU, operating system, running programs, stimuli, and your code itself.
 Of these, the CPU and the OS appear to make rather little difference.
-To determine whether you are actually dropping frames see :doc:`detectingDroppedFrames`.
+To determine whether you are actually dropping frames see :doc:`detectingFrameDrops`.

 Things to change on your system:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~